christophhart/hise_documentation/Tutorial2.md

 To fix the octave offset, press and hold down the <kbd>Alt</kbd> key (that the cursor changes to the hand) and move the selection two octaves up):

+Afterwards you should save your current Samplemap via the Save-Button(Floppy Disk) or with [Ctrl-s].
+It will now reside in your projects **SampleMaps** folder as an .xml file.

 ![SC_Mapping.gif](http://hise.audio/images/tutorial/SC_Mapping.gif)

 ### Export as HLAC monolith